rasfa98/music-manager/README.md

 ORDER BY SUM(trackLength) DESC
 ```

 This query will be used when sorting the added albums on the index page.
 This is a multirelational query that orders the albums by length in descending order.
-I'm grouping the results by id and using the aggregate function _SUM_ to calculate the length of an album by adding the length of all tracks that contains the album id.
+I'm grouping the results by ID and using the aggregate function _SUM_ to calculate the length of an album, by adding the length of all tracks.

 **Sort albums by most tracks**